 We aspire to graduate master clinicians who can translate advances in basic neurobiology to insights in patient care and who think of their hospital, clinic and community as laboratories for advancing health and health care delivery.
 We also feel it is important for residents to gain mastery in the art of teaching — not only to educate and mentor medical students and your co-residents, but also to strengthen the therapeutic alliance with your patients.

-This year the Department of Neurology will launch new fellowships in neurophysiology and vascular neurology, in addition to our existing neuroimmunology fellowship.
+Last year, the Department of Neurology launched a fellowship in neurophysiology, in addition to our existing neuroimmunology fellowship.
+This year, the Department of Neurology will launch a vascular neurology fellowship.
 These will enhance our trainees’ learning and provide opportunities for further subspecialty training locally in Austin, a city with one of the fastest growing populations in the nation and an increasing need for neurological expertise.

 Please feel free to contact us for further information or questions regarding our program.